humdrum-tools/humdrum-tools/README.md

 The [*Humdrum Toolkit*](https://github.com/humdrum-tools/humdrum) is a set of [unix command-line](https://www.youtube.com/watch?v=bE9DyH43C2I) programs which process data files, including musical scores, in the Humdrum file format.
-Most programs are written in AWK and called from shell scripts which handle command-line options, although there are also a few C-language programs in the Toolkit.
+Most programs are written in [AWK](https://developer.apple.com/library/mac/documentation/opensource/conceptual/shellscripting/Howawk-ward/Howawk-ward.html#//apple_ref/doc/uid/TP40004268-TP40003518-SW10) and called from shell scripts which handle command-line options, although there are also a few C-language programs in the Toolkit.
 The Humdrum Toolkit can be used on unix-based computer systems such as linux and Apple OS X.  To use in MS Windows, install a unix terminal emulator.
 A comprehensive package for linux tools in Windows can be downloaded from http://www.cygwin.com.
-The simplest method is to download all cygwin packages when installing, but that will require a long installation duration (such as overnight for some reason).
+The simplest method is to download all cygwin packages when installing so that components do not have to be added later when you notice that they are missing.

 [*Humdrum Extras*](https://github.com/craigsapp/humextra) contains additional tools for processing Humdrum files, as well as a C++ library for